 For years software developers have hidden easter eggs within their programs as a way of having a bit of fun.
 These can be anything from a hidden message or joke through to a full blown game hidden inside the program.
 It provides a bit of extra entertainment for people using the software, and to be honest when you find an easter egg it's kind of nice knowing you are "in on the secret".

-Adobe are no different and the latest CC 2014 releases of Adobe's products have a number of easter eggs hidden in them.
-I was reminded of this recently when a delegate on one of my courses pointed out one that I hadn't seen before, and I thought it might be nice to do an up-to-date list of easter eggs that I have come across.
+Adobe are no different and the latest CC 2019 releases of Adobe's products have a number of easter eggs hidden in them.
+I was reminded of this recently when chatting with a delegate on one of my courses, and I thought it might be nice to do an up-to-date list of easter eggs that I have come across.

 I am pretty sure there are probably others out there, and there are some (like the Photoshop Butterflys) that no longer work in CC hence i haven't listed them.
 If you know of any not included here though please add them in the comments below.

 Yep you can actually make toast and coffee with Photoshop!

 - Simply go down to the Preferences option in the Edit menu and select Interface.

 - Now hold down Shift + Alt and click on one of the small colour theme icons near the top of the dialog box and it changes to toast.